AtitBimali/django-nepal/README.rst

 Want to Contribute?
 ====================

-I am open to any feedback/pull requests, feel free to [contact me](https://atitbimali.com.np/) even if you are not a developer.
+I am open to any feedback/pull requests, feel free to `Contact Me <https://www.atitbimali.com.np/>`_.
+Even if you are not a developer.
 Any valid resource or data in any format is appreciated.
 Everyone will be credited for their  respective contributions.